Scanning gate microscopy in graphene nanostructures: Lead and scattering states for an armchair GNR

 Once a quantum-coherent scatterer (of linear extension $L$ in the $y$ direction) is placed at the coordinate origin, the incoming modes $\varphi_{1(2),\varepsilon,a}^{(-)}$ give rise to outgoing scattering states, that in the asymptotic regions are given by \begin{widetext}

 The sums are carried over the number of propagating modes $N$, which is the dimension of the matrices $r$ ($r'$) and $t$ ($t'$) characterizing the reflection and transmission amplitudes from lead $l=1$ ($l=2$).
-We do not explicitly indicate the energy-dependence of the scattering amplitudes.
+We do not explicitly indicate the energy dependence of the scattering amplitudes.

 The outgoing scattering states constitute an eigenbasis.
 Therefore, the retarded Green function is a $2 \times 2$ matrix admitting the spectral decomposition

 with $\varepsilon^{+} = \varepsilon + {\rm i}\eta$.
 Taking $y'<0$ and $y>0$ we consider